Tom Barrett (Wisconsin politician): 2002

 Barrett decided to run for governor in 2002 when he decided to leave Washington D.C. after nearly a decade of service in the U.S. House of Representatives.
 He did so as a means spend more time in Milwaukee and Wisconsin with his family.
 Additionally, Wisconsin had lost a seat after the 2000 Census, and the new map resulted in Barrett's district being merged with the 4th district on the other side of Milwaukee, represented by fellow Democrat Jerry Kleczka.
-Although the merged 4th was more Barrett's district than Kleczka's, Barrett announced his candidacy for governor in 2001, effectively handing the merged 4th to Kleczka.
+While the merged district retained Kleczka's district number, it was geographically and demographically more Barrett's district.
+However, Barrett announced his candidacy for governor in 2001, effectively handing the merged 4th to Kleczka.

 In a heated Democratic primary, Barrett came in a close second to then-Attorney General Jim Doyle, who went on to win the general election.

 2010

 In August 2009, Doyle announced his decision to not seek reelection to a third term in 2010, leading many to believe Barrett would run for governor.
 On August 25, a group named "Wisconsin for Tom Barrett" formed, encouraging Barrett to run.
 On October 26, a website, TomForGovernor.com, was launched after Barbara Lawton, the Lieutenant Governor, backed out.
-A story in The Politico reported that President Barack Obama's political director Patrick Gaspard met with Barrett on November 4, 2009, amid speculation that the White House wanted him to run for Governor of Wisconsin.
+A story in Politico reported that President Barack Obama's political director Patrick Gaspard met with Barrett on November 4, 2009, amid speculation that the White House wanted him to run for Governor of Wisconsin.

 Barrett ended months of speculation by officially announcing on November 15, 2009, that he would enter the race for governor.
 Barrett's campaign raised more than $750,000 in its first seven weeks.
 In an e-mail thanking supporters, Barrett said his campaign had more than $1.5 million in the bank, a significant start given that he did not declare candidacy for the Democratic primary until November 15, 2009.
 Barrett ultimately lost the election to Scott Walker.